dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ### EtherCAT
 Run `ethercat0 master` to see EtherCAT status

-Optimo computer has two Ethernet ports
+Optimo computer has two Ethernet ports.
+Run `ethercat0 master`  to see EtherCAT status
-`EtherCAT1` is `master0` on PC.
+- `EtherCAT1` is `master0` on PC.
-master1 is EtherCAT2 on PC.
+- `master1` is `EtherCAT2` on PC.
-`ethercat0` to see EtherCAT status

 ### CAN
+CAN is initiated with

-`usb/ACM0` - CAN transceiver
+`/dev/usb/ACM0` - USB CAN transceiver

 ## Calibration